-· Enhancing the knowledge supporting decision-making processes and developing institutional capacity for increasing expertise, training, database creation, monitoring, and Research and Development (R&D) studies evaluation reports will be prepared by the DCC of key responsible institutions.
-The recommendations in the CCACB Working Groups.
+Monitoring and evaluation are a critical step in into the system, which will be open for data entry ensuring the long-term success of climate change from 1 January to 31 March annually.
+Based on adaptation action plans.
+The monitoring process the information entered annual monitoring and evaluation reports will be prepared by the DCC of • Monitoring the performance of the actions MoEUCC by 30 June each year, with input from the key responsible institutions.
+The recommendations • Determining whether the planned outputs and actions outlined in the reports will be discussed in the CCACB Working Groups.
 The annual evaluation report, drafted in coordination with the DCC will be submitted to the CCACB by 31 December of the monitoring year.
-Where necessary, the action plan may be revised on a case-by-case
+Where necessary, the action plan may be revised on a case-by-case basis.